HaskSy/Lucida/lucida-obsidian/Design/Spec Walkthrough (first iteration).md

 Now that's a big one.

 - [ ] #DESIGNQ Think how struct and field visibility would affect everything.
 For example.
 Let's say we have first class object `Lens`, and then we serialize it.
 After that we change the visibility of an object and deserialize it.
-Depending on the implementation, either nothing will happened or vulnerability will occur
+Depending on the implementation, either nothing will happened or vulnerability will occur.
+- [ ] #DESIGNQ In regard to visibility there's simpler problematic case.
+Which is a first class optical object, working on `private` field of an object leaking outside of access scope.
+The value can be, potentially changed without constraints and that's that, you can create any object without any care about it's invariant.
+Then this flawed object will cruise through program until it explodes

 > When a value is defined as **value type**, so the struct type copies the value when performing operations such as assignment or function passing
 - [ ] #DESIGNQ Name resolution

+> If a closure in an initial value expression captures an instance member variable defined by `var`, the closure cannot be used as a first-class citizen.

+- The difference is, that any arbitrary code can be ran in closure.
+While for non user defined optics, that's a different story

+> The member variable defined in the primary constructor cannot have the same name as those, outside the primary constructor

+## 4.4.1 Patterns

+- [ ] #DESIGNQ Prism patterns

+## 4.5.4 Loop Label

+#NOTE There's a loop-label syntax, which looks like `#label`, thus this syntax for optics if forbidden

+### 4.13.4 The Question Mark Operator

+- [ ] #DESIGNQ Think of generalization of question mark operator

+## 5.10 Black Box Intrinsic
+#NOTE Just to know that those `Black Box Intrinsics` exist
 ## Summary
 ```tasks
 filename includes Spec Walkthrough (first iteration)